hliebert/hliebert.github.io/_pages/about.md

 <!-- applied microeconometrics.
 I am especially interested in questions related to -->
 <!-- disability insurance and the education of individuals with disabilities. -->

 My current research focuses on questions related to disability policy, especially disability insurance and the education of individuals with disabilities.
-Broadly, my research interests are in labor/health economics, social security and applied microeconometrics.
+More broadly, my research interests are in labor/health economics, social security and applied microeconometrics.

 <!-- During my PhD, I was associated with the research group at the [Center for Disability and -->
 <!-- Integration](http://www.cdi.unisg.ch/en) and the Swiss Institute for Empirical Economic Research. -->